-RMP Section (version 2.0 adopted by Council Section of Current RMP 01/04/2019) (v 3) 2.0 Register of Public Roads Public Road Register extracted from RMP document and updated with planning controls.
+RMP Section Description of Amendment Section of (version 2.0 adopted by Council Current RMP 01/04/2019) (v 3) Public Road Register extracted from RMP document and updated with planning controls.
 2.0 Public Road register has been updated, including road hierarchial changes and recognition of gifted assets. and Public Road Frequency of Public Road Register updates to be a minimum of 12 months.
 Register Date of creation and date of cessation separated into two columns.
-3.0 Road & Path Hierarchies Desirable physical features of roads and footpaths updated to be at Council's discretion 3.0 Include reference to the reporting and monitoring framework including RMP service levels and works management performance to ensure compliance to the RMP and enable any deficiencies to be identified and rectified promptly 4.0 Appendix C - Responsibilities For Water meters included in assets managed by utility service providers. С Assets in Road Reserves Further detail provided on management of hazards and safety issues caused by other service authorities' assets.
+Desirable physical features of roads and footpaths updated to be at Council's discretion 3.0 Maintenance Category Include reference to the reporting and monitoring framework including RMP service levels and works management performance to ensure compliance to the RMP and enable any deficiencies to be identified and rectified promptly 4.0 Appendix C - Responsibilities For Water meters included in assets managed by utility service providers. С Assets in Road Reserves Further detail provided on management of hazards and safety issues caused by other service authorities' assets.
 Updated relevant regulations and figure 5 in relation to vehicle crossovers.
-Appendix E -Road Maintenance Management Plan Amendments as identified in the Staff Feedback section (Attachment A of the 2021 RMP Review) relating to defect definition, intervention levels, inspection frequencies and hierarchies (for further detail refer to Attachments A of the 2021 Review).
-E
+Maintenance Management Plan Amendments as identified in the Staff Feedback section (Attachment A of the 2021 RMP Review) relating to defect definition, intervention levels, inspection frequencies and hierarchies (for further detail refer to Attachments A of the 2021 Review). Е